LmuraroL/DicesGame/README.md

 # DicesGame
-A Simple Dices Games from by Angela Yu course from udemy
+A Simple Dices Games by Angela Yu course from udemy